qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 or

+2 Most authors use the term “inﬁx” only for binary operators.
+Multiword operators may be called “mixﬁx,” or left unnamed.

 a + ((b * (c**(d**e)))/f)

 or yet some other option?
 (In Fortran, the answer is the last of the options shown.) ■ In any given language, the choice among alternative evaluation orders depends on the precedence and associativity of operators, concepts we introduced in Sec- tion 2.1.3.
 Issues of precedence and associativity do not arise in preﬁx or postﬁx notation.
 Precedence rules specify that certain operators, in the absence of parentheses, group “more tightly” than other operators.
 In most languages multiplication and EXAMPLE 6.8